 Answer adopted from ICES, 2020

+FAQ 19

 Question: I have selected a fixed set of units that I routinely sample (e.g., always the same ports or weeks of the year).
 How should these be entered in the RDBES?

 This topic is scheduled to be discussed by a WGCATCH intersessional subgroup during 2020.
 For immediate purposes of the 2020 RDBES data call the core group provisional advice on this issue is that total number of units and total number of sampled units are set equal, method set to “NPEJ” and probability of inclusion set to 1.
 See the following examples: